Skip to main content

 Written by Brendan Kilfoil

-Responses via the iPad app are always processed (i.e. sent to Cliniko) automatically — without any further steps on your part.
+Responses via the iPad app responses are always processed (i.e. sent to your PMS) automatically — without any further steps on your part.
 That's because, at the time they're started, we already know the appointment, patient & practitioner.

-Responses captured via the web, on the other hand, trigger a search in Cliniko for any patient that matches the entered information.
-After the matching process has run, the system looks at your Inbox settings to determine if we should process the Response through to Cliniko automatically.
+Responses captured via the web, on the other hand, trigger a search in your PMS for any patient that matches the entered information (unless they're identity-verified of course — the patient is already known in that case).
+After that, the system looks at your Inbox settings to determine if we should process the response through to your PMS automatically.

 This article dives into the details of how it works, and in which situations automatic processing cannot occur.